 Centenary Memorial Gardens is a Crematorium and Cemetery set on 40 acres in the greater western suburb of Sumner.
 It serves the communities of both Ipswich and South Western Brisbane.
 Centenary Memorial Gardens has an indoor and outdoor chapel and can live stream funeral services from their indoor chapel.
 As with our other chapels, there are limited time slots throughout the day to allow our staff to clean and disinfect the chapel and surrounding area ready for the next service.

-After funeral Catering has now been discontinued at all venues to keep in line with the new Federal Government restrictions and will not be available from the 23rd March 2020 until further notice.
+After funeral Catering has now been discontinued at all venues to keep in line with the new Federal Government restrictions and will not be available until further notice.

 For the latest advice, information and resources on COVID-19, please visit www.health.gov.au or call the National Coronavirus Health Information Line on 1800 020 080.
 It operates 24 hours a day, seven days a week.
 If you require translating or interpreting services, call 131 450